MileHacker Logo

 • Dedicated bike lanes in districts like Miraflores and Barranco enhance safety.

-• Many hotels and local shops provide easy bicycle rental services.
+• Numerous hotels and local shops provide easy bicycle rental services.

 Health & Environment

-• Cycling is a healthy and active way to experience the city's outdoor spaces.
+• Cycling is a beneficial and active method of experiencing the city's outdoor spaces.

 • It reduces your carbon footprint compared to motorized transport, supporting sustainable travel.